aws-actions/configure-aws-credentials/README.md

 | Assume Role using WebIdentity Token File credentials            |                     | ✔                | ✔                         | | |
 | Assume Role using existing credentials | | ✔ | | ✔ | |

-*Note: `role-chaining` is not necessary to use existing credentials in every use case.
-If you're getting a "Credentials loaded by the SDK do not match" error, try enabling this option.
+*Note: `role-chaining` is not always necessary to use existing credentials.
+If you're getting a "Credentials loaded by the SDK do not match" error, try enabling this option.*

 ### Options
 See [action.yml](./action.yml) for more detail.